-The harmful effects of the stress response has a direct response on your microbiome and can weaken your gut’s intestinal lining, making you more susceptible to illness, exhaustion and nutritional deficiencies.
+The harmful effects of the stress response otherwise known as the fight or flight response has a direct response on your microbiome and can weaken your gut’s intestinal lining, making you more susceptible to illness, exhaustion and nutritional deficiencies.

 The gut-brain connection is real